 Planning to visit Uēkahuna?Is it quiet?
 Help keep it that way and allow visitors to connect with their surroundings in peace.
 Be a good steward by following the seven principles of Leave No Trace.
 Be safe, responsible, and respectful to each other and this sacred place during your visit.

 Uēkahuna (formerly spelled Uwēkahuna) is the summit region of Kīlauea volcano located above the steep pali or cliffs of Kaluapele, the caldera of Kīlauea.
 It is a chosen site for Native Hawaiian cultural practices to honor the Hawaiian volcanic diety, Pelehonuamea.
 At an elevation over 4,000 feet (1,200 m), Uēkahuna also presents visitors with spectacular vistas of Kaluapele, Mauna Loa, and surrounding areas.

 "Uēkahuna, the wail of a priest"

 Uēkahuna provides the most dramatic views of Kaluapele, which underwent a massive collapse during the eruption of 2018.

 Permanent structures were built at Uēkahuna beginning in 1927, and variously housed both the National Park Service and the USGS Hawaiian Volcano Observatory.
-Current buildings and facilities, including the modern Jaggar Museum, were completed in 1986.
-Kīlauea experienced a hulihia (catastrophic overturning) during summer of 2018 including the startling collapse of Halemaʻumaʻu and portions of the floor of Kaluapele.
-This event seriously damaged the buildings at Uēkahuna.
+These structures including the former Jaggar Museum were severely damaged following the lower east-zone eruption and summit collapse of Kīlauea in 2018.